Eyevinn/player-analytics-client-sdk-android/sdk-usage-guide.md

 ### Key Components

-- `VideoAnalyticsSDK`: The main class that encapsulates ExoPlayer and analytics functionality
+- `VideoAnalyticsTracker`: The main class that encapsulates analytics functionality
 - `AnalyticsEventSender`: Responsible for sending analytics events to your configured endpoint
 - `AnalyticsEventType`: Enumeration of all possible video analytics event types